iconmaster5326/CrystalProjector/COMPILING.md

 quicktype --lang python --src-lang schema --out gen/X.py schema/json/X.yaml
 ```

+Quicktype *also* has issues:

+* No support for integer enums; if you omit `type: integer` from such enums, Quicktype crashes.
+* Does not support multi-file `$ref`s in a smart manner.

 # Python dependencies

 * `kaitai-struct`: USE THE DEVEL VERSION, see above.